 Supporting the Next Generation

-Announced in 2023, NIFA's NextGen program enables 33 Minority-Serving Institutions and over 60 partners to build, train, and sustain the next generation of Food, Agriculture, Natural Resources, and Human Sciences (FANH) professionals.
+Announced in 2023, NIFA's NextGen program enables 33 institutions of higher education and over 60 partners to build, train, and sustain the next generation of Food, Agriculture, Natural Resources, and Human Sciences (FANH) professionals.

 Explore NextGen Projects